shelsenchen/PPPLib/README.md

     add forward/backward and combined filter for GNSS\
     add INS/GNSS sol(.pos) loosely coupled mode \
     fix bug in SearchAntPcv() function

+2020/11/27 \
+   some new function dev in dev branch

 **INTRODUCTION**